Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Most visitors, make it a priority to see the iconic Mona Lisa by Leonardo DaVinci.

-It is recommended to budget at least one-half of a day at the Lovre Art Museum.
+It is recommended to budget at least half a day at the Louvre.
 Probably more.
 I am always there much more.
 There is so much to see.
-Operating hours vary, so check online before you plan your day.

 Lines for admission tickets can be extremely long, so purchasing online beforehand is prudent.

 Best Hotels Near The Louvre:

-Midrange: Hôtel Odyssey by Elegancia Check rates: Booking.com
+Mid-Range: Hôtel Odyssey Check Rates: Booking.com

-Upscale: Hôtel Regina Louvre Check rates: Booking.com
+Upscale: Hôtel Regina Louvre Check Rates: Booking.com

 Stop 2: Visit A Controversial Art Installation: Le Deux Plateaux